-We know that the human heart is an organ that pumps blood throughout the body through the circulatory system supplying nutrients and oxygen to the tissues removing carbon dioxide and other wastes.
-The human heart consists of four chambers as follows:
+The human heart pumps blood throughout the body through the circulatory system supplying nutrients and oxygen to the tissues and removing carbon dioxide and other wastes.
+The human heart consists of four chambers:

 - Right and Left Atrium

 - Right and Left Ventricle

 Right and left ventricle constitute the lower chambers of the heart.
 Although both left and right ventricle belong to the lower chambers, they both differ in their functionalities.
 The right ventricle receives the deoxygenated blood from the right atrium and pumps it to the pulmonary artery.
 The left ventricle, on the other hand, receives oxygen-rich blood from the left atrium and pumps it to the aorta.

 Now let us look at the difference between left and right ventricle given in the tabular column below.

 |Receives deoxygenated blood from the right atrium||Receives oxygen-rich blood from the left atrium|

 |Pumps the received blood to the lungs through pulmonary trunk||Pumps the received blood to the whole body through the aorta|

 |The cavity is crescentic in shape||The cavity is circular in shape|